Creating a Cat-Friendly Home: Tips for Enriching Indoor Spaces by a Cat Behaviourist

 - 2 min read

 Cats are complex, sensitive animals with a strong need for mental stimulation and control.
-As a Cat Behaviour Consultant, I’ve worked with many families who feel stuck managing litter box issues, aggression, or anxious behaviour—often without realizing their cats are simply bored or under-stimulated.
+As a Cat Behaviourist, I’ve worked with many families who feel stuck managing litter box issues, cat aggression, or anxious behaviour—often without realizing their cats are simply bored or under-stimulated.

 That’s why I was thrilled to be featured in a Redfin article!
 Check it out here: 21 Tips On How to Make Your Cat Happy at Home | Alongside other pet professionals, I shared ideas to help make indoor environments more enriching and supportive for our feline companions.